openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

    (3) the "next command"
    (4) the "body command" of the FOR loop.

-Notice I used the words "command" and "expresion" above.
+Notice I used the words "command" and "expression" above.

 The FOR command:
 1)  executes the "initial command"